-"The competition was intense with players not holding back when representing their respective seminaries," third year seminarian for the Archdiocese Duc Mac said.
+"The competition was intense with players not holding back when representing their respective seminaries," third year seminarian for the Archdiocese Duc Mac said. mud.

-"Players struggled with poor pitch conditions, playing on large patches of mud.
 It resulted in serious injuries and many tired legs by the end of the day."

 He refereed the final in which Redemptoris Mater beat the Missionaries of God's Love 5-0.
 Good Shepherd came third.